aalzubidy/carledgr/backend/STRIPE_INTEGRATION.md

 ## Overview

 CarLedgr uses Stripe to handle monthly subscriptions for salvage car dealerships.
 The system automatically:
+- Provides a 15-day free trial for all new subscriptions
 - Creates organizations and user accounts when subscriptions are purchased
 - Manages license limits based on subscription tiers
 - Handles subscription status changes and payment failures
 - Sends welcome and notification emails

+## Trial Period

+All new subscriptions include a **15-day free trial** period:
+- No payment required during the trial
+- Full access to all plan features
+- Trial automatically converts to paid subscription unless canceled
+- Email notifications sent before trial ends
+- Subscription status shows as 'trialing' during the trial period

 ## Architecture